JimsBikes/JimsBikes/README.md

 Website link:

 To edit your website.
-CLick on the file index.html, click edit, and find the text you want to replace.
+Click on the file index.html, click edit, and find the text you want to replace.